tamaskenez/somenewlanguage/doc/design-ideas.md

  Q: (1) Use Idris-like dependent types or (2) use some hacky way to represent numbers that can have different values in compile-time and runtime and erase that info in run-time if not needed.

 Note: Constrained types are possible in Ada (define new type, integer with range 0..10) where this is a runtime check.

+Can we make a vector which can indexed by number and field name?
+We have product types (tuples) with optionally named fields (structs).
+Btw is numerical indices ambiguous (can be both positional or key).
+A vector with named fields is a tuple that happens to have the same type for all fields?
+Or a vector with optionally named values?
+Maybe we don't even need to separate vectors and tuples and structs, not even at syntax level.

+    a :: Vector2
+    i :: Int
+    a.0
+    a.1
+    a.x // same as `a "x"`
+    a.y
+    a i // do we need something else which binds stronger, at least visually, like a[i]?
+    (a i)
+    a(i) // also works

 ### Live Coding